grettke/help/help.md

     -   Strive to keep the weaving in synchronization with the tangling.
 -   Word Choice.
     -   Use Arabic numerals.
-    -   Instead of writing &ldquo;tells EMACS&rdquo;, communicate the result.
+    -   Instead of writing "tells EMACS", communicate the result.
-    -   &ldquo;EMACS&rdquo; refers to the EMACS software
+    -   "EMACS" refers to the EMACS software
-    -   &ldquo;HELP&rdquo; refers to the system configured by tangling this we.
+    -   "HELP" refers to the system configured by tangling this we.
-    -   Never describe something as &ldquo;perfect&rdquo; or &ldquo;delightful&rdquo;.
+    -   Never describe something as "perfect" or "delightful".
 If it is part of this system then it is perfect and delightful.

 ## History